Vertispan/j2clmavenplugin/Readme.md

     https://github.com/gitgabrio/j2cl-devmode-strawman

 ------------------------
-The plugin has two goals
+The plugin has three goals

-1 build: it starts compilation
+1. build: it executes a single compilation

+2. run: it starts in listening mode detecting file changing and eventually recompiling them

-2 clean: it cleans up all the plugin-specific directories
+3. clean: it cleans up all the plugin-specific directories

 ----------------------
 To test it: